Bulls are protocol-free, and Lonzo Ball is hoping it stays that way

 It’s a very short list actually, with Ball, Alex Caruso, and Tony Bradley — if he counts as a regular.

-As bad as the roster was decimated, however, it seems like the dark days are behind the organization for the time being.
+As badly as the roster was decimated, however, it seems like the dark days are behind the organization for the time being.
 There aren’t many NBA teams that can state that right now.

 The Big Three of Nikola Vucevic, DeMar DeRozan and Zach LaVine were finally reunited, as Vucevic was down with a positive test back in November, DeRozan a few weeks ago and was already back, and then LaVine made his return in Thursday’s practice, feeling good that he only missed two games because of the postponements.